brandur/sorg/content/drafts/graphql.md

 Every sufficiently long-lived web API that responds to user feedback will eventually evolve a batch API.

-In REST-ish APIs, that involves building a custom batch specification because there's nothing even close to wide standardization for such a thing.
+In REST APIs, that involves building a custom batch specification because there's nothing even close to wide standardization for such a thing.
 Users adapt to each exotic implementation by reading a lot of documentation.
 In